cheriekeller/CAExplorer/src/pages/impacts/species/community-dynamics.md

 - Loss of keystone species
 - Increased competition for limited forage due to drier conditions

-#### Impacts of Increased Precipitation:

-- Increased connectivity of in ephemeral wetlands to adjacent wetlands and water bodies
-- Reduced food source for aquatic species due to displacement of stored organic carbon

 #### Impacts of Changes in Timing of Precipitation:

 - Altered interactions between species that depend on seasonal availability of resources
 - Altered predator/prey interactions due to changes in timing of migration

-#### Impacts of Extreme Events:
+#### Impacts of Changes in Frequency and Severity of Extreme Events:

 - Introduction of competitors and/or predators
 - Loss of keystone species